 Book by September 19, 2014 to receive the group rate

 Book online or call 1-800-HILTONS and mention group code ‘SOJAM’

 SoJam is a weekend-long a cappella extravaganza brought to you by The Contemporary A Cappella Society (CASA).
 Now in its 12th year, the festival is jam-packed with Concerts, Competitions, Master Classes and hands-on workshops led by some of the biggest names in the vocal music universe!
 SoJam has established itself as one of the most exciting a cappella gatherings in the world.
 We invite you to come see and hear for yourself – you just may change your life.

 Since its founding by Dave Sperandio in 2003, SoJam has hosted hundreds of talented groups and individuals from around the globe.
 Each year, we strive to bring the hottest vocal talent to you, our audience.
 Professional groups and clinicians mixing with students and amateur singers of all sorts, hailing from locations around the world.

-If you should receive passes to SoJam 2013 as part of a 2012 or 2013 sponsorship package, please confirm with Kate Pientka that you will be attending and we will hold these passes for you at registration / will call.
+If you should receive passes to SoJam 2014 as part of a 2013 or 2014 sponsorship package, please confirm with Diana Blanchard or Alexis Weisbrod that you will be attending and we will hold these passes for you at registration / will call.